JuliaKleber/MeineRezepte/README.md

 - Search for recipes by keywords
 - View selected recipes
 - Update and delete recipes
-- Upon start of the app, the recipes of the month, i.e. recipes where the ingredients are in season, are shown
+- Show the recipes of the month, i.e. recipes where the ingredients are in season, on the home screen

 ## Built with